-“We are over the moon with our two little boys and haven’t ruled out trying for a third child yet but we will wait a while before we make that decision,” Mrs Simpson said.
+“We are over the moon with our two little boys and haven’t ruled out trying for a third child yet, but we will wait a while before we make that decision,” Mrs Simpson said.

-“For those who are lucky enough, having a baby is one of the most significant things people will do in their lives, but most take it for granted that it will happen easily, when they are ready,” he said.
+“For those who are lucky enough, having a baby is one of the most significant things they will do in their lives, but most take it for granted that it will happen easily, when they are ready,” he said.

-“Fertility issues can be caused by a variety of factors including increasing maternal age, lifestyle, environmental factors and medical conditions among others.
+“Fertility issues can be caused by a variety of factors, including increasing maternal age, lifestyle, environmental factors and medical conditions, among others.